Boston: American Revolution and Siege of Boston

-Several weeks later, George Washington took over the militia after the Continental Congress established the Continental Army to unify the revolutionary effort.
-Both sides faced difficulties and supply shortages in the siege, and the fighting was limited to small-scale raids and skirmishes.
-The narrow Boston Neck, which at that time was only about a hundred feet wide, impeded Washington's ability to invade Boston, and a long stalemate ensued.
-A young officer, Rufus Putnam, came up with a plan to make portable fortifications out of wood that could be erected on the frozen ground under cover of darkness.
-Putnam supervised this effort, which successfully installed both the fortifications and dozens of cannon on Dorchester Heights that Henry Knox had laboriously brought through the snow from Fort Ticonderoga.
-The astonished British awoke the next morning to see a large array of cannons bearing down on them.
-General Howe is believed to have said that the Americans had done more in one night than his army could have done in six months.
-The British Army attempted a cannon barrage for two hours, but their shot could not reach the colonists' cannons at such a height.
-The British gave up, boarded their ships and sailed away.
-Boston still celebrates "Evacuation Day" each year.
-Washington was so impressed, he made Rufus Putnam his chief engineer.
+On June 14, 1775, in an effort to unify the Revolutionary War effort, the Second Continental Congress, convening in the colonial-era capital of Philadelphia, founded the Continental Army and unanimously appointed George Washington as its commander-in-chief.
+Washington then immediately departed Philadelphia for Boston, where he arrived on July 2, 1775, and led the newly-formed Continental Army in the siege.
+Fighting was limited to small-scale raids and skirmishes, and the Continental Army faced challenges with a deficiency of munitions and supplies.
+Boston Neck, then narrow and only approximately 100 feet wide, impeded Washington's ability to invade Boston, which led to a prolonged stalemate between the Continental Army and British forces.
+A young officer, Rufus Putnam, came up with a plan to make portable fortifications out of wood, which were erected on the frozen ground under cover of darkness.
+Putnam supervised the effort, which successfully installed the fortifications and dozens of cannons on Dorchester Heights that Henry Knox laboriously brought through the snow from Fort Ticonderoga.
+The following morning, the astonished British Army awoke to see a large array of cannons bearing down on them.
+General Howe is believed to have said that the Americans had done more in one night than his British Army could have done in six months.
+The British Army responded by attempting to launch a cannon barrage for two hours, but their shots could not reach the Continental Army's cannons at such a height.
+The British then gave up, boarded their ships, and sailed away from Boston in what has come to be known as "Evacuation Day", which is now celebrated in Boston annually on March 17.
+After the British retreat, Washington was so impressed with the effort of Rufus Putnam that he appointed him as his chief engineer.